 2 Ways To Invest $10,000 Per Year, Other Than Index Funds

 Please understand this: If you’re not interested or passionate about finance, investing, or money, you should stick to index funds.

 If you’re an average guy or gal, you should automate your saving/investing and never look back.

-However, if you’re like me and find this stuff interesting, you might want to dip your toes into other markets as well.
+However, if you’re like me and find this stuff interesting, you might also want to dip your toes into other markets.

-I’m a relatively young guy, and therefore might risk talking about stuff I’ve never actually had experience with.
+I’m a relatively young guy, so I might risk talking about stuff I’ve never had experience with.
 For example, I’m just now in the process of buying my first piece of real estate, but I’ve been reading books on it and talking with people for years.
 Please keep that in mind as I start discussing the three different markets down below:

 Real Estate (The right way)

 Investing in real estate is not a “new” thing.
 We’ve all heard that “real estate has created more millionaires than any other market.”, and that’s true.